northdata/api/doc/data-export-guide/data-export-guide.md

 ## Alternative modes of access

-Although the recommended way to access the export files is to download them with a web browser (e.g., via HTTPS), there are many other alternatives that you might prefer:
+Although the recommended way to access the export files is to download them via HTTPS (e.g., with a web browser or curl), there are many other alternatives that you might prefer:

  * [FTP](https://www.files.com/integrations/ftp-any-provider)
  * [SFTP](https://www.files.com/integrations/sftp-any-provider)